tigerraj32/Cheetsheet-Collection/Mongoose.md

-Node.js `Mongoose` os a MongoDN object Modeling tool designed to work in an asynchronos enviroent.
+Node.js `Mongoose` os a MongoDB object Modeling tool designed to work in an asynchronos enviroent.

 ## Installation